 The game doesn’t focus so much on Lara’s survival to get back home but more on her treasure hunting.
 There’s an item called the Divine Source that grants people immortality.
-It’s something that her father obsessed on and ultimately got him killed.
+It’s something that her father obsessed with and ultimately got him killed.
 A mercenary group called Trinity wants this source so it’s Lara’s job to go and retrieve it before anyone gets their hands on it.
 The story is a little predictable and cheesy.
 It’s the typical generic mercenary bad guy plot which I found uninteresting as Lara’s character development was the center of the story in the last game.
 It’s disappointing, but entertaining nonetheless.

-The opening scene in RotTR is fantastic set in Tibet where you get to feel just how dangerous Lara’s treks are and the environment around you.
+The opening scene in RotTR is a fantastic set in Tibet where you get to feel just how dangerous Lara’s treks are and the environment around you.
 It’s probably the best scene in the whole game as the developers slowly forgot what made Tomb Raider…Tomb Raider towards the end of the game like they were running out of ideas.
 You will notice right away the huge visual upgrade over the last game.
-Fantastic lighting effects, tessellation, gorgeous textures, and the character modeling is some of the best I have ever seen.
-The individual pores can be seen on Lara’s face which is 10x more detail than the last game.
+Fantastic lighting effects, tessellation, gorgeous textures, and character modeling is some of the best I have ever seen.
+The individual pores can be seen on Lara’s face which is 10x more detail than in the last game.

-After the opening scene I realize not too much has changed from the last game control wise and the gameplay elements are nearly untouched just fine tuned.
+After the opening scene I realize not too much has changed from the last game control-wise and the gameplay elements are nearly untouched just fine-tuned.
 After I start trekking along in the first area I divert by exploring and finding all the hidden stuff.
 TR has a lot of hidden secrets to find and it’s all about using your Instincts around you to find all the secrets that glow gold and finding the maps to reveal them on your map.
 I spent a majority of the game finding these secrets which are a blast to find however there’s a Metroidvania feeling to this game.
-I had to acquire new equipment before I could enter certain areas especially the tombs.
+I had to acquire new equipment before I could enter certain areas, especially the tombs.

 While just playing the game in general I realized a few disappointing things about this game.
-Leveling up completely, upgrading all your guns, just like in the last game, means less this time around.
+Leveling up completely, and upgrading all your guns, just like in the last game, means less this time around.
 The game is fairly easy, the mix between exploration, combat, and stealth are very random and spread out.
 I could honestly play the entire game with the pistol and I would be fine.
 The last game had enemies that required different weapons, but this time around Crystal didn’t think about that.
 All the enemies are generic and there’s no need to switch weapons.
-This is a huge blow to the games strategy that was so great in the last game.
+This is a huge blow to the strategy of the game that was so great in the last game.
 Ultimately this meant that all the side quests, gathering, and exploring could ultimately be skipped and it wouldn’t make a difference.
 That’s a really bad thing here.